islomar/poc-angularj/codeschool-shaping-up-with-angularjs/README.md

 * https://docs.angularjs.org/guide/expression
 * It allows to insert dynamic values into your HTML.
 * How values get displayed within the page.
+* Expressions define a 2-way data binding: expressions are re-evaluated when a property changes.

 == Controllers ==
 * It helps us get data into the page.